wizeline/qa-buddy-program/README.md

 - [ ] Successful login.
 Define a test case that performs a successful login, using credentials stored preferably in a .env file
 - [ ] Unsuccessful login.
 Define multiple negative scenarios for login.
 - [ ] Create a new task.
 Create a new task and validate it was created correctly
 - [ ] Create 10 new tasks.
 Create 10 new tasks and validate they were created correctly.
-Task Names should be dynamical.
+Task Names should be dynamic.

-## Back-end project
+## Backend project
 * Navigate to [Todoist API](https://developer.todoist.com/rest/v1/)
 * Download [Postman](https://www.getpostman.com/)
 * Define a new collection and a new environment for your variables